kannanjayachandran/Full-Stack-Data-Science/02 Python Programming/Python I.md

 ```

 - `try` : code that might raise an exception
-- `exception` : Code that runs if an exception occurs
+- `except` : Code that runs if an exception occurs
 - `else` : Code that runs only if no exception occurs
 - `finally` : Code that always runs (cleanup, closing files, releasing resources)